Code-Institute-Submissions/iKelvvv-MS4/README.md

 -   The banner image from the home page came from [PNGItem](https://pngtree.com/freebackground/chinese-food-pasta-simple-white-banner_1059420.html).

--   The chinese food image on the menu page came from [Google Images](tinyurl.com/68hzut9u).
+-   The Chinese food image on the menu page came from [Google Images](tinyurl.com/68hzut9u).

--   The chinese food image on the menu page came from [Google Maps](https://www.maps.ie/create-google-map/).
+-   The Chinese food image on the menu page came from [Google Maps](https://www.maps.ie/create-google-map/).